 - Have your traineeship approved by your programme or subject coordinator in a Learning Agreement (LA).
 The traineeship must be relevant to your education at Södertörn University.
 The programme/subject coordinator confirms the connection to your degree or your future career in the LA.

 - Be prepared to draw up a contract.

 - Have adequate language skills to satisfactorily complete the tasks/supervision on the traineeship.

-- Take two online OLS language tests, one before and one at the end of your traineeship.
+- Take one online OLS language test before your traineeship.

 - Be insured throughout the entire traineeship.